Perfect-Rentals/perfect.rentals.scripts/keyboard-shortcuts/text-replacements.md

 ## "When" Responses (Seller Concern Handlers)

+A collection of text replacement keyboard shortcuts for responding to common seller concerns to seller financing and other purchase proposals.

 | Shortcut             | Replacement Text                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                      |
 | -------------------- | --------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------- |
 | `when-default`       | For term agreements, we create what's called a "mortgage wrap" contract.
 That is a contract between us and you that says that if we fail to pay the mortgage, then you can take the property back from us.
 However, we've never had a late payment or a missed payment.
 In fact, we pay the mortgage company directly.
 We make sure that we pay using automated payments so that it automatically comes out of the account.
 We mostly pay 10 days before the due date just in case there's any issue with technology. |